Calvin-Data-Science/data202/src/day1/notes.md

   * Loving you means ceding power.
 I have a reasonably well considered idea of what would be useful, interesting, and feasible for you to study in this class, but I want to adapt what we cover to what's actually going to be interesting and feasible for you.
   * But I also hope that you can grow in responsible individual practices: not just putting in effort, but actually getting things done on time.
   * So in order to let you plan your routine, all the due dates will be the same, period.

+Although the schedule of topics and readings may shift (since this is my first time running this course in this format), I want to make sure those shifts don't hinder your ability to plan.